levimaaia/emailler/README-emailler.md

 ### Configuration File

 The system configuration file is called `EMAIL.CFG`.
 It is a straightforward ProDOS text file, with one parameter per line.
-You may edit this file using any ProDOS text editor.
+You may edit this file using the provided editor, `EDIT.SYSTEM` (or any other ProDOS text editor).
 When editing the file be careful not to add or delete any lines - this file has no grammar and the lines *must* appear in the expected order.

+To edit the file using `EDIT.SYSTEM`:

+  - Run `EDIT.SYSTEM` using Bitsy Bye or your usual ProDOS launcher.
+  - Press Open Apple-O to open a file, then enter `EMAIL.CFG` at the prompt, followed by return.
+  - Editing is fairly intuitive.
+Use the arrow keys to move around and type to insert text.
+Open Apple-Delete deletes to the right.
+  - When you are satisfied, save the file using Open Apple-S.
+  - Quit the editor using Open Apple-Q.

 All three of the mail programs `POP65.SYSTEM`, `EMAIL.SYSTEM` and `SMTP65.SYSTEM` share this configuration file.